aaron-is-the-best2114/PC-Vital-Box/README.md

 ### `Comming Soon`

 ## Running the Application
 After installation, the application will automatically start with Windows.
-You can check the Arduino display to see the system information being updated in real-time.
+You can check the Arduino display to see the system information being updated in real time.
+While it may not be the fastest thing in the world, it should update.

 ## Troubleshooting
 If you encounter any issues or need assistance, please create an issue on our GitHub repository: [PC-Vital-Box](https://github.com/aaron-is-the-best2114/PC-Vital-Box).
 Provide details about the problem you're facing, and we will help you resolve it as quickly as possible.